bsc-pm/ovni/doc/user/runtime/index.md

 After this point you can emit any other event from this thread.
 Use the `ovni_ev_*` set of functions to create and emit events.
-Notice that all events are refer to the current thread that emits them.
+Notice that all events refer to the current thread that emits them.

 If you need to store metadata information, use the `ovni_attr_*` set of functions.
-The metadata is stored in disk by `ovni_attr_fluch()` and when the thread is freed by `ovni_thread_free()`.
+The metadata is stored in disk by `ovni_attr_flush()` and when the thread is freed by `ovni_thread_free()`.

 Attempting to emit events or writing metadata without having a thread